isambard-sc/bricsauthenticator/README.md

 ## Development

 It is recommended to develop in a virtual environment, with [an editable install of the package, and development tools installed](#install-with-development-dependencies).
+The [dev container](#dev-container) automatically performs an editable development install of the package on container creation.

 ### Documentation